AronNovak/ddev-claude-review/README.md

 ## Customization

 You can customize the review command by editing the file in `.ddev/commands/host/review` after installation.
 Modify the `REVIEW_PROMPT` variable to adjust the focus areas or add project-specific requirements.

+## How It Works

+Unlike traditional approaches that pass the entire PR diff in the prompt (which can hit token limits), this add-on:
+- Instructs Claude to fetch the PR diff dynamically using `gh pr diff`
+- Handles large diffs by writing them to temporary files when needed
+- Allows Claude to post review comments directly to GitHub using `gh pr review` (when `--post` flag is used)
+- Gives you control over whether reviews are posted automatically or just displayed

 ## Author